Briol009/GIS5572/Lab1/README.md

 Follow lab instructions for the remainder of the tutorials, files, and links.
 We followed this tutorial: https://github.com/runck014/cloud_run_demo

+Link to the Repo that Google Cloud Run utilizes: https://github.com/Briol009/GoogleCloud5572

 ## Note:

 Ensure to handle sensitive information such as passwords securely.